Privacy complaints and breaches policy and procedure

-The purpose of this policy and procedure is to outline how privacy complaints and suspected privacy breaches will be managed.
+The purpose of this policy and procedure is to outline how privacy complaints and breaches will be managed.
 It should be read in conjunction with:

 - the requirements of the IP Act regarding the handling of personal information and the making of privacy complaints;